Highfivery/nextjs-starter/README.md

 ## Introduction

 This project is in **beta** and under **active development** &mdash; not ready for use for production.
 Our first release is intended to give basic functionality, standardization & WordPress integration.
-Our goal is to create a Next.js starter that:
+Our goal is to create a Next.js starter framework that:

 * isn't dependent on a particular theming framework &mdash; setup theming how you like
 * CMS-agnostic with baked in support for WordPress, Drupal & Shopify